Stagyrite/openroguelike/README.md

 ## License

 All the code is licensed under the ISC License.
-It's free, not GPLed !
+It's free, not GPLed.

+["openroguelike", "𝑋"] | stdout